 The Group determines whether an equity investment should be accounted for as a subsidiary and has developed criteria in making that judgement.
 A subsidiary is an entity controlled by the Company.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee (i.e., existing rights that give the Group the current ability to direct the relevant activities of the investee).
 Judgement is made on an individual basis to determine the extent of power the Group held over the investee.
-The Group considers that it controls Shanghai Ogino even though it owns less than 50% of the effective equity interest.
+The Group considers that it controls Shanghai Ogino and Ningbo Ogino even though it owns less than 50% of the effective equity interest as it has a majority voting right in the board of directors of both companies.